 Zone Delegates were requested to provide sufficient written notice, wherever possible, on amendments to recommendations within the State Council or Zone agenda to the Zone Chair and Secretariat prior to the Zone meeting.

 Agenda Papers were emailed 7 days prior to the meeting date.

-Confirmation of Attendance An attendance sheet was circulated prior to the commencement of the meeting.
+Confirmation of Attendance Delegates attendance was confirmed at the commencement of the meeting.

 ATTACHMENTS